jasonmpittman/research-ideas/research-ideas-2017.md

 *To what extent is the EEG pattern different between non-invasive brain-computer interface wearers when executing the same brain speller exercise?*

+*How do community college students perceive the cybersecurity risks associated with non-invasive brain-computer interfaces?*

+*Which phase of non-invasive brain-computer interface has a measurably higher quantitative risk - signal acquisition, feature extraction, feature translations, or control signaling?*

+*What features would be necessary in a secure containment field for brain-computer interface signal acquisition and feedback channels?*

+*To what extent is a non-invasive brain-computer interface able to control a cybersecurity software tool compared to a traditional interface with training equivalent?*

+*To what extent can a non-invasive brain-computer EEG headset be used in conjunction with a modified intrusion detection graphical interface to decrease type I and type II error rates in human operators?*

+*How similar are EEG patterns between undergraduate students completing a port scanning cybersecurity laboratory exercise and undergraduate students listening to a cybersecurity lecture on port scanning?*

 #### Week 2